jgabaut/amboso/README.md

 ```
 $ ./try_anvil
 ```

+TODO: I should probably update `./try_anvil` to show usage of test commands, should some soon.

 I'll tell you that even the help option can fail, if you don't point this child to where your targets are and rely on naming your compliant folder "./bin/".
 You have a bin/ directory in the repo to test this behaviour.